vacu9708/vacu9708/README.md

 * **Spanish(Español)** : 6 / 10
 > I have never been abroad and didn't speak these languages at first.
 I tried hard to learn english with various ways such as trying to translate american songs,
 > playing games in english, trying to talk to foreigners, doing as many things as possible in english, reading american news, studying for authorized english tests, etc.<br>
-> I didn't study spanish as hard as I studied english, but I've been interested in this language and studying it as a hobby steadily.
+> I didn't study spanish as hard as I studied english, but I have been interested in this language and have been studying it as a hobby steadily.

 # Please click to see :
 ## *Computer science*